 Once you are notified of the eligibility of your application, you will be sent a Thesis proposal form by the Faculty of Arts.
 This form needs to be completed in consultation with relevant academic expertise.
 The final decision to accept a student into the program is conditional upon the suitability of the thesis proposal.

-General Postgraduate Diploma information
+General Graduate Diploma in Arts information